chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 ![The etc folder with the jetty access log folder.](./images/etc-folder-with-jetty-access-log-file.png " ")

-The `jetty-access-log.xml` is comprised of the following:
+This `jetty-access-log.xml` file is comprised of the following properties:

 [^4]: This file can be named `[anything].xml`.
 The format, contents, and arguments therein are what are important.